 Store Flammable Products Properly

 There are certain objects in your home that can easily catch fire because of the combustion caused by being too close to a heat source.
-Things such as hairspray, cosmetic items, and cleaning supplies all need to be stored in a cool place.
+Things such as hairspray, cosmetic items, cardboard boxes, and cleaning supplies all need to be stored in a cool place, or at least a safe distance from any heat-generating source in your home.

 Check Out Every Power Cord

 Before you plug a cord into an outlet, make sure that it isn’t frayed or has been chewed on by the family pet.
 A damaged wire or cord is a huge fire hazard.
-Make sure that it’s properly set into the outlet and make sure nothing is sitting on or covering the power cord.
+Make sure that it’s properly plugged into the outlet and make sure nothing is sitting on or covering the power cord.
+Never run any power cords under furniture or carpet where the heat could cause a fire.

 Maintain Your Dryer